-pe?) to (understand?

-(central concept being studied) for

-os? site? texts?) using a (method of inquiry:

-phic design? grounded theory design? case

-ing in a (cultural picture? grounded theory?

-emes or patterns?).
-At this stage in the

-(central concept being studied) will be

-(provide a general definition of the central
+The purpose of this study is (was? will be?) to (understand? describe? develop? discover?) the (central concept being studied) for (the unit of analysis: a person? processes? groups? site? texts?) using a (method of inquiry: hermeneutic design? heuristic design ? ethnographic design? grounded theory design? case study design? phenomenological design?) resulting in a (cultural picture? grounded theory? case study? phenomenological description of themes or patterns?).
+At this stage in the research, the (central concept being studied) will be defined generally as (provide a general definition of the central concept).